When should I talk to my daughter about shaving?

 What should I do if my daughter doesn’t come to me about shaving, but I think she’s ready?

 If your daughter is growing more body hair but hasn’t tried to talk to you about it, that’s fine.
 She may not be interested in shaving.
 However, she might also be scared to talk to you about it, in which case starting that conversation may help her feel more comfortable.

 You can wait and see if she approaches you, or you can bring up the topic in a subtle way.
 Let her know if she wants to learn how to shave, you’re there to help her along the way.
 And if she isn’t interested, reassure her not shaving is perfectly OK, too.

 What razor should my daughter use when first learning to shave?

 First and foremost, make sure your daughter knows sharing razors is not sanitary and can cause infections to spread.
 Because of this, it’s important that she has her own razor blade.

-In addition to not sharing razors it’s important to throw away disposable razor blades or change blade refill cartridges when they become dull.
-She may be nervous about getting nicked, but assure her a sharp blade leads to better results and less chances of nicks and skin irritation than a dull blade.
+In addition to not sharing razors, it’s important to throw away disposable razor blades or change blade refill cartridges when they become dull.
+She may be nervous about getting nicked, but assure her a sharp blade leads to better results and fewer chances of nicks and skin irritation than a dull blade.
 If her blade pulls at her body hair or feels rough on her skin, it’s time to replace it.
 In general, razor blades last five to 10 shaves depending on how frequently she shaves.

 Another safety tip is to always use shaving gel.
-This helps maintain moisture and allow the razor to glide more easily across the skin, which reduces chances of skin irritation.
+This helps maintain moisture and allows the razor to glide more easily across the skin, which reduces the chances of skin irritation.
 Applying a moisturizing lotion or oil, one that’s preferably alcohol-free, after she finishes shaving will also preserve moisture and keep her skin hydrated.